kalu-o/mLEARn/papers/paper.md

 hidden layers and an output layer.
 The DataReader class is the base class responsible for reading train/test dataset into features and labels.
 Three different readers are implemented, namely, MNISTReader, GenericReader and IrisReader.
 The Optimizer class is the base class responsible for training algorithms.
 Three optimizers are currently implemented, namely mini-batch stochastic gradient descent [@Kiefer:1952; @Ruder16], adaptive gradient (Adagrad) [@Duchi:2011] and root mean square propagation (RMSProp) [@Tieleman:2012].
 A novel implicit adaptive learning rate method (PSDSquare) implemented is currently being considered for publication by IEEE.
+A number of new enhancements such as automatic differenciation, distributed computing and GPU support will be added in future.

 # Acknowledgements